Angus Graham, 7th Duke of Montrose: Biography

 On 20 January 1954 he inherited his father's titles and became the 7th Duke of Montrose, taking his seat in the House of Lords on 25 June 1957.
 He took hunting trips in Kenya, where he met his second wife, Susan Semple.
 The family lived on Derry Farm at Nyabira outside Salisbury, where the crops included maize and tobacco.
 A pedigree Brahman cattle stud was established after importing bloodstock from Texas.

-Montrose was a hard-line supporter of racial separation in Rhodesia.
+Montrose, a former member of the pro-Nazi Right Club, was a hardline supporter of racial separation in Rhodesia.
 He was a member of the Dominion Party of Rhodesia.
 He was a founder of the Rhodesian Front, which he helped fund.
+Following Rhodesia's Unilateral Declaration of Independence, Montrose served in the cabinet as Minister of Agriculture, and later as Minister of Defence and of Foreign Affairs.

-Although, in an article published in Illustrated Life Rhodesia in the mid-1970s, Montrose indicated that he saw his family remaining in Rhodesia for future generations, he and his family moved to South Africa in 1979 and then to Scotland, where he spent his final days.
+Although, in an article published in Illustrated Life Rhodesia in the mid-1970s, Montrose indicated that he saw his family remaining in Rhodesia for future generations, he and his family moved to Natal, South Africa in 1979 and then to Kinross, Scotland, where he spent his final days.

 He was a speaker of Gaelic and was fond of the Highlands and Islands of Scotland.
 He was buried in the family cemetery near Loch Lomond.